 These are stoneware glazes that fire in the range of 1200C (2200F).
 They often contain boron to assist with melting.

 In functional ceramics this term generally refers to glazes that mature from cone 4 to 7.
 At these temperatures it is difficult to compound glazes that will melt well without the need for powerful melters like zinc and boron.
-Thus a medium temperature glaze contains mostly the same kinds of ingredients as a high temperature one, but additionally it needs a source of zinc or boron (boron is by far more popular and less troublesome for potters, whereas industry uses zinc for fast firing).
-Typically frits are employed to supply the B2O3 or ZnO.
-Historically Gerstley Borate and Colemanite were very common sources of B2O3.
+Thus a medium temperature glaze contains mostly the same kinds of ingredients as a high temperature one, but additionally it needs a source of zinc or boron (boron is by far more popular and less troublesome for potters, whereas industry uses zinc/boron for fast firing).
+Typically frits are employed to supply the B2O3 or ZnO (historically Gerstley Borate and Colemanite were common sources of B2O3, but frits are much better).
 Boron has a low thermal expansion and thus is an ideal additive since it reduces the tendency of glazes to craze.
 Since there are no practical insoluble sources of pure boron, glaze chemistry is normally needed to determine how to best incorporate boron-sourcing materials.

 The mug on the left has been cooled slowly (and crystallizes).
 On the right it was cooled quickly (and is glossy).